Table of Contents

 A problem is that the laws require the undergrounding of new lines—not existing lines.
 And those new lines are 2-3x taller than any other pole that exists in the area (see the images at the top of this page), which significantly impacts aesthetics and adjacent land uses.

 Furthermore, TEP has no control over what low voltage attachers or private property owners will do.
 Attachers may install their own poles or use orphaned poles, like the image on the right.
 And, underground distribution lines require service drops to private property owners.
 If the existing drop is overhead—which most are—unless the private property owner pays for undergrounding, a pole will be required for every service drop.
-Thus, undergrounding distribution without a comprehensive plan can actually result in a substantial increase in smaller poles and visual clutter, in addition to the new, much taller transmission poles.
+Thus, undergrounding distribution is likely to result in a substantial increase in poles and visual clutter, in addition to the new, much taller transmission poles.

 Pragmatic Solutions